 Classical Typing: All You Need To Know

 Typing, as we all know, is an indispensable skill.
 In my previous articles, I talked about the history of Typing and how it began.
 How typing became what we know it today.
 Today, let's take a different approach and look at how typing was in our childhood.
-In this blog article, I am briefly going to take you through what classical typing was.
-I'm talking about the time when LED's were not a thing.
+In this blog article, I am briefly going to take you through what classical typing is.
+I'm talking about the time when LEDs were not a thing.
 Smartphones were rare.
 And monitors were big, bulky, and ugly.
 The time when computers were still not owned by 49% of the people.
 When computers had a CD or DVD drive with a 3.5" floppy drive.
 Internet was slow for most people, and downloading large files was a David and Goliath story.
 I'm talking about the early 2000s.
 Come with me as I dive deeper down memory lane so you can enjoy this piece.

 Classical Typing what is it?

-• The QWERTY layout, much like today, was the dominant layout with minor changes based on language and the region.
+- The QWERTY layout, much like today, was the dominant layout with minor changes based on language and the region.
 That's why I say QWERTY is synonymous with typing.

-• Schools and Offices offered typing classes.
+- Schools and Offices offered typing classes.
 These were focused on typing techniques like touch typing.

-• This was also the time that saw the rise of email, instant messages, and online forums.
+- This was also the time that saw the rise of email, instant messages, and online forums.
 Who doesn't know about Myspace, right?

-• Document creation was at an all-time high thanks to word processing software.
+- Document creation was at an all-time high thanks to word processing software.

-• Laptops gained popularity as they often featured built-in keyboards.
+- Laptops gained popularity as they often featured built-in keyboards.
 Allowing users to type on the go.

 The Future of Classical Typing